GDG-KUL/NOXxGDGKUL_AIAccelerate2025/README.md

+⚠️ **Clarification**:

+* The actual imbalance prices are published hours after their occurrence (eg. actual imbalance price of 10:30-10:45 quarter-hour is published at 18:00)

 ⚠️ **Alert**: We have added additional documentation and datasets in the PDF (system imbalance forecast, other energy market forecasts...).
 However, we **strongly recommend** that you search and use your own publicly available datasets of Belgian energy prices, electrical loads, etc., to build more robust solutions.

 <p align="center">